Barite Resources

 1. Essential for Oil and Gas Exploration

-Over 75% of global barite production is used in drilling fluids for oil and gas wells.
-Countries with large reserves ensure a steady supply for the energy sector.
+Over 75% of global barite output goes into drilling fluids for oil and gas wells.
+Therefore, countries with large reserves help secure stable energy operations.

 2. Growth in Industrial Applications